 Step 1: Choose Replacement Cabinet Doors

 When you replace cabinet doors, you’ll need to decide if you will reuse your existing hinges or upgrade to newer style concealed hinges.
-This has an affect on which measurements you need to place your order.
+This has an impact on which measurements you need to place your order.
 A good practice here is to consider the condition and appearance of your existing hinges.
 Older styles of hinges are visible when your doors are closed.
 This means that they’ll need to be in good shape and you’ll want them to fit into the style of your kitchen.
-Modern concealed hinges are hidden when the doors are closed and all you see is the surface of the door and cabinetry.
+Modern concealed hinges, on the other hand, are hidden when the doors are closed and all you see is the surface of the door and cabinetry.

-The next step is measuring the size or sizes of cabinet doors you want, and whether you’ll need new hinges, the next step is measuring.
+Now that you’ve made decisions about the type of replacement cabinet doors you want, and whether you’ll need new hinges, the next step is measuring.
 You’ll need to measure correctly to ensure that you order the right sized cabinet door for each cabinet opening.
-This step varies based on if you have decided to reuse your old hinges or if you've decided to order doors to be used with concealed hinges.
+This step varies based on whether you have decided to reuse your old hinges or if you've decided to order doors to be used with concealed hinges.

-- If you plan to order and install concealed hinges (with 1/2-inch overlay) measure the cabinet opening size instead of the doors then apply the overlay formula to determine the finish sizes. .
+If you plan to order and install new concealed hinges (with ½ inch overlay), measure the cabinet opening size instead of the doors then apply the overlay formula to determine the finish sizes. .

-Hinges designed for 1/2-inch overlay (the most common) require doors to "overlay" the cabinet opening by 1/2-inch in each direction.
-That means the door will be 1-inch larger than the cabinet opening in both width and height.
+Hinges designed for a ½ inch overlay (the most common) require doors to "overlay" the cabinet opening by ½ inch in each direction.
+That means the door will be 1 inch larger than the cabinet opening in both width and height.

 Step 4: Place Your Replacement Cabinet Door Order